point85/OEE-Designer/README.md

 ![Operator Web Availability](https://github.com/point85/OEE-Designer/blob/master/docs/operator-web-availability.png)

 ## Operator Mobile Application
 The Operator iOS and Android mobile applications allow a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.

-On Google Play Store, search for "Point85 Overall Equipment Effectiveness", "OEE Mobile" or "OEE" application.
-An iOS mobile operator application was also released.
-On the Apple App Store, search for the "Point85 OEE Operator App", "Point85 OEE" or "OEE" application.
+On Google Play Store and Apple App Store, search for "Point85".

 For example, the screen for entering summarized availability is:
 ![Operator Mobile Availability](https://github.com/point85/OEE-Designer/blob/master/docs/AvailabilityPage.png)

-A demonstration HTTP server is running a Collector at IP address 52.37.56.187 on port 8182.
+A demonstration HTTP server is running a Collector at IP address 52.37.56.187 on port 8182 and can be used for the operator apps.

 ## Localization
 All applications with user-visible text use resource bundles for localization.
 The locale is the default locale of the desktop or web server machine.
 Each application has two default resource bundles, one for text named (app name)Lang.properties and one for errors/exceptions named (app name)Error.properties with US English text.